Vishnu-Priya-Ashok-Kumar/NetLog-Datamodel-Analysis-Academic-project/README.md

 ## Data Sheet Download

-You can download the datasheet used in this analysis from [here](link/to/datasheet).
+You can download the datasheet used in this analysis from [Download here](link/to/datasheet).

 ## Project Management